Home » How to Score a 280 on USMLE Step 2 CK

 What are the Best Resources for Step 2 CK Exam Prep?

-In my experience over hundreds of hours of USMLE tutoring, students commonly fall into the trap of assuming that more resources = better exam performance.
-“If I review ‘everything’ in each of these study resources, then I’ll be more prepared than if I only reviewed a single resource”, or so goes the argument.
-This is a fallacy.
 The highest yield resource for Step 2 CK is far and away the UWorld question bank.
 Getting through the entire QBank and really understanding each question should be your top study priority.
 Beyond the QBank itself, the official exams offered by the NBME are the best possible predictor of our score on the actual exam.
 I recommend taking at least two practice exams, as these will simulate the stress of the actual exam better than simple UWorld question blocks.
-Taking a practice exam ~2 weeks prior to your exam will also be a good indicator of how close you are to your goal score – if you score >20-25 points below your target score with 2 weeks remaining prior to test day, it is likely worth postponing your exam by a week to allow for additional time for review.
+Taking a practice exam about two weeks before your exam helps gauge your proximity to your target score.
+If you score >20-25 points below your target score with 2 weeks remaining prior to test day, it is likely worth postponing your exam by a week to allow for additional time for review.

 When Might I Need a Tutor for Step 2 CK Prep?

 Finally, for any students that find tests stressful, or students who are falling behind for any reason, our tutors can give you the support you need to succeed.
+Schedule a complimentary consultation with us to learn more!

-What Final Tips Can Help Me Score 280 on Usmle Step 2 CK?
+What Final Tips Can Help Me Score 280 on USMLE Step 2 CK?

 So in summary, acing Step 2 CK requires: